Singer shuts down Red Sox, Royals beat Boston 9-0

-BOSTON (AP) — Brady Singer pitched out of a bases-loaded, nobody out jam in the third and finished with six shutout innings on Saturday to lead the Kansas City Royals over the Boston Red Sox 9-0.
+Singer delivered his second straight scoreless outing, pitching out of a bases-loaded, nobody out jam to deliver six shutout innings on Saturday and help the Royals beat the Boston Red Sox 9-0.

+”It was a nice showing from the offense, take a little stress off the pitchers because they’ve been picking us up and we haven’t really been doing anything for them,” said first baseman Vinnie Pasquantino, who had three hits and drove in three runs. ”Brady doesn’t need any help, but it’s always nice when we give him something.”

 Pitching in Fenway Park for the first time, Singer (9-4) won his fifth straight decision, allowing five singles and a walk while striking out five.
-It was the second straight start without allowing a run for the 26-year-old College World Series champion from Florida.
+The 26-year-old College World Series champion from Florida has not allowed a run in 13 innings over two starts, and he has not lost in eight starts since Aug.
+3.

+On a staff with six-time All-Star and 2009 Cy Young Award winner Zack Greinke, Singer has developed into the No. 1 starter.

+”The word `ace’ keeps coming out.
+We’re kind of waiting for one of our guys to take control of that,” manager Mike Matheny said. ”We have a Hall of Famer with us in Zack, and he’s a guy that’s always going to lead the way.
+But to have somebody that’s going out on a consistent basis and giving us the kinds of starts, keeping us in games, at times even dominant.
+He’s just taking it to another level.”

-MJ Melendez and Vinnie Pasquantino had three hits apiece for the Royals; Melendez scored four runs and Pasquantino drove in three.
+MJ Melendez scored four runs and also had three hits for the Royals.
 The first four batters in the Kansas City lineup went 10 for 20 with eight RBIs.

-Rich Hill (7-7) gave up four runs on eight hits and a balk, striking out four.
+Rich Hill (7-7) gave up four runs, eight hits and a balk, striking out four.

 BIRDS OF A FEATHER